Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 To what I understand, pinout for SD card must be strict on Arduino as only Chip Select pin can be changed, so refer to the pinout given in the project.
 If you use an SD shield, CS may differ (it's generally 4, 6 or 10 by default).

+## Parts needed
+- An [Arduino Uno](https://fr.aliexpress.com/item/1005006088733150.html), the cheaper the better;
+- A [generic SD shield](https://fr.aliexpress.com/item/1005006005013220.html) (regular or micro, does not care);
+- A [DHT22 module with everything integrated](https://fr.aliexpress.com/item/1005005996195284.html).
+The red AM2302 stuff is the one I used;
+- Two leds and two 220 Ohms resistors.
+In fact the Arduino D pins are current limited to 20 mA so no resistor is probably OK too (I used none).

 ## The pinout
 ![](/Schematic_DHT22.png)